valentjn/vscode-ltex/pages/docs/settings.md

 ## `ltex.environments.ignore`

 List of additional LaTeX environments to be ignored by the LaTeX parser.
+Note that some environments are already ignored by default, even if you set this setting to an empty array.

 *Type:* `array`